Japan Books Trade Deficit Of 10.11 Bln USD In June - UrduPoint

 Japan Books Trade Deficit Of 10.11 Bln USD In June

-TOKYO, (UrduPoint / Pakistan Point News - 21st Jul, 2022 ) APP):Japan logged a trade deficit in June, the government said in a report on Thursday.
+TOKYO, July 29 (UrduPoint / Pakistan Point News - 28th Jul, 2022 ) :Japan logged a trade deficit in June, the government said in a report on Thursday.

 According to the Finance Ministry, the nation's trade deficit stood at 1.4 trillion Yen (10.11 billion U.S. Dollars) in the reporting month.